 Project – Empower Me (Prison work in India and USA) – ACTIVE

 Projects in this category are geared towards empowerment of women in prison.
 The organization has collaboratively delivered 3 projects in India.
 Read more at https://shurukolkatadotorg.wordpress.com.
 The projects are of a cathartic nature and also help with self realization and development.
 The projects give inmates life skills they may use in the future, upon release.
-Hope in Life Foundation is looking for volunteers with skills in data collection and analysis, forensics, psycho therapy, psychologists to help deliver an education project at California Institute for Women from October 16 – November 3, 2017.
+Hope in Life Foundation constantly requires volunteers with skills in data collection and analysis, forensics, psycho therapy, psychologists to help deliver education projects at California Institute for Women.

 UNA-USA-Orange County Chapter nominated Hope in Life Foundation to bring United Nations Convention to Eliminate all forms of Discrimination Against Women (CEDAW) in Cities of the County.
 Cities for CEDAW is a campaign to implement a CEDAW ordinance in 100 or more cities at the municipal level by 2016.